-In order to avoid any employment that is in conflict with an employee's official role within the judiciary, an employee should not, for example, work for a police department, public defender, or prosecutor.
-Judicial employees may become foster parents, and may teach, lecture, or write on any subject, so long as any payment is at the prevailing rate, any presentation or document clarifies that the employee is not representing the judicial department, and confidential documents and information are not disclosed.
+In order to avoid any employment that is in conflict with a judicial employee's official role within the judiciary, a judicial employee should not, for example, work for a police department, public defender, or prosecutor.
+Judicial employees may become foster parents, and may teach, lecture, or write on any subject, so long as any payment is at the prevailing rate, any presentation or document clarifies that the judicial employee is not representing the judicial department, and confidential documents and information are not disclosed.